 It must be emphasised that Jojo, and the other friendly dolphins I was later to visit in Ireland and Northumberland are completely wild animals.
 They are never fed.
 It is not surprising that Plutarch claimed that a dolphin is the only animal that likes human beings for their own sake.
 Why do dolphins deliberately make friends with people?
 The experts can’t agree on a reason for this, indeed can’t deem to agree on anything to do with dolphins.
 My layman’s belief is that the especially friendly dolphins have for some reason been rejected from their group, and being used to continual social interaction, they try replacing their fellow dolphins with humans.
 Jojo’s behaviour seems to support this theory, for when he senses that other dolphins are nearby, he rushes away in a fright.
 And it is clear that, although schools of dolphins (such as Ron Canning’s) show an interest in people, they aren’t as keen as the solitary ones to play with us.

 Most of us have heard the ancient Greek and Roman fables about various dolphin friendships with human beings.
 As early as 343 BC, a Greek coin showed a man riding on a dolphin who befriended a boy, drawing huge crowds to the town of Hippo on the North African coast.
 It is strange that nearly 2,000 years elapsed before the recent outbreak of long-term contacts.
-There were a few sporadic encounters in the 1940s and the early 1950s, but the really well documented ones began in 1995 with a dolphin in Opononi, New Zealand, who played with many humans (as well as a favoured spaniel) and attracted up to 2,000 spectators a day.
+The first well documented one was between 1955 and 1956 – a dolphin in Opononi, New Zealand, who played with many humans (as well as a favoured spaniel).
+It became a much loved celebrity, and was given the name ‘Opo’.
+She played tricks with beach balls, and even used to give a young girl, Jill Baker, short rides on her back.
 In 1972 a friendly dolphin appeared in the north-west of Spain, and frolicked with, among others, Franco’s grandchildren.
 The same year, Donald, the Isle of Man dolphin, first arrived and his relationships with humans were recorded for the next four years by Horace Dobbs, the doyen of British dolphin-watchers.
 At any given moment, there are usually about six specially friendly dolphins in European waters.

 Some of the increase in contact can be explained by the modern use of diving equipment and wet-suits, which has made contact more feasible in cold waters.
 But this can be only a partial explanation, for it doesn’t account for the increase in warm-water contact which is mysterious and a seductive subject for cogitation by Crystals.